Philosophy (PHIL)

 Prereqs: 3 credits of biology and 3 credits of philosophy or Permission

-and This course will introduce students to major themes and topics in contemporary political philosophy.
+This course will introduce students to major themes and topics in contemporary political philosophy.
 Students will study several of contemporary political philosophy's most important “-isms,” including liberalism, republicanism, socialism, anarchism, and fascism.
 Students will then focus on topics of particular importance to contemporary democracy; possible topics include the value of democracy, the nature of justice in democracy, and both the institutional and non-institutional structures that undergird democracy.
+Typically Offered: Fall (Odd Years).

 Philosophical thinking about meaning, reference, and truth.
 Additional assignments required for graduate credit.
-Recommended Preparation: PHIL 202 and PHIL 240.
-Cooperative: available to WSU degree-seeking students.
+Recommended Preparation: PHIL 2020 and PHIL 2400.
+Cooperative: open to WSU degree-seeking students.

-Classical and contemporary readings on such items as realism versus nominalism, free will and determinism, the nature of causality, the existence of God, personal identity, modality.
-Recommended Preparation: PHIL 202 and PHIL 240.
+Classical and contemporary readings on such items as realism versus nominalism, free will and determinism, the nature of causality, the existence of God, personal identity, and modality.
+Recommended Preparation: PHIL 2020 and PHIL 2400.
 Cooperative: open to WSU degree-seeking students.

 An investigation of social and ethical issues in scientific research and the place of ethics in a scientific worldview.